-Ensuring best execution on international FX transactions can be a challenging and sometimes outright impossible task.
+Ensuring the best execution of international FX transactions can be a challenging and sometimes outright impossible task.

 However, as fund managers face a number of challenges when it comes to establishing strong and long-lasting relationships with their investors, ensuring best execution can be a great way to build confidence.